Skin cancer is common but you can reduce your risk

 The experts at New England Cancer Specialists will assess which type of skin cancer you have, and develop a treatment plan to achieve your best outcome.

-Remember that the UV rays of the sun still penetrate clouds, so continue to protect your skin even on cloudy days.
-Seek out shade when the sun's rays are strongest, generally between 10 am and 2 pm each day.
+Seek out shade when the sun’s rays are strongest, generally between 10 am and 2 pm each day.
 You can find clothing with SPF, and wear hats with wide brims to protect your scalp and face.
 Use extra caution on boats, around the water, or at the beach, where the sun's rays reflect and intensify, increasing your risk of a sunburn.

 UV rays from tanning indoors are just as dangerous as exposure to the sun.
 We strongly urge you not to use tanning beds.